LMSeg: Unleashing the Power of Large-Scale Models for Open-Vocabulary Semantic Segmentation: Method

+The CLIP~\cite{clip} model is trained by image-level contrastive learning and struggles with precisely localizing pixel-level visual features.
+Its embeddings focus on global visual context instead of the pixel-level semantics within the image.
+This can be a problem for segmentation, which requires understanding the local context of each pixel about its neighbors.
+To address this, we further propose leveraging a frozen SAM~\cite{sam} image encoder to enhance and supplement the spatial information.
+As shown in Figure~\ref{fig:arc}, we input image $I$ into the SAM image encoder and extract image features $F_{s}\in \mathbb{R}^{B\times H\times W\times D_s}$ from the last three global attention blocks.
+A lightweight adapter is proposed to project the SAM features into the same dimensional space as the CLIP features.
+Next, the Weight Generator generates an adaptive weighting coefficients through a local and global branch in Figure~\ref{fig:arc}.
+This weight control the relative contributions of CLIP and SAM features during fusion:

+where $\alpha$ is the weight generator, k stands for different layers and $E$ is the fused visual feature.

 As a segmentation task, it is intuitive to further explore spatial-level and class-level information.
-As shown in Figure~\ref{fig:fe}, we first utilize the Swin Transformer block~\cite{liu2021swin} to process the fused visual features for enriching spatial feature information as in~\cite{catseg,sed}.
-Then, we perform class-level feature enhancement to map textual information onto each pixel, achieving more precise alignment.
+We first utilize the Swin-Transformer block~\cite{liu2021swin} to process the fused visual features for enriching spatial feature information as in~\cite{catseg,sed}.
+Then, we perform class-level feature refinement to map textual information onto each pixel, achieving more precise alignment.
 We feed the text embedding into a linear transformer block generated from the comprehensive prompts through the CLIP text encoder.
 Finally, we leverage the fused feature again to up-sample the enhanced feature representations.
-The overall process of feature enhancement is summarized as follows:
+The overall process of feature refinement is summarized as follows:

-where $S$ and $C$ denote spatial-level and class-level enhancement. $ Up$ represents the up-sampling operation and $O$ is the final prediction.
+where $S$ and $C$ represent spatial-level and class-level refinements, $E'$ is the intermediate visual feature layer, $Up$ denotes up-sampling, and $O$ is the final prediction.